 Other courses offered by Karlsruhe Institute of Technology

 M.Sc. in Financial Engineering

 About HECTOR School of Engineering & Management

-- Minimum of 1-2 years of professional experience in the specific field of the program
+- At least one year of professional experience with 210 ECTS, two years of professional experience with 180 ECTS in the subject area of the master's program

 The HECTOR School fosters lifelong learning within industry.
 Participants are supported in their career development with executive master degree programs, certificate courses, and customized partner programs.
 The benefits of the executive master programs are numerous for participants as well as for the companies they work for: